Approved kinship carers

 • Kinship foster carers are usually approved to care for the specific child or children, and these details will be included in their approval terms.

-A child who is cared for by a kinship foster carer will be considered a looked after child, and the local authority or the child's parents will retain parental responsibility for them (depending on the legal order in place).
+A child who is cared for by a kinship foster carer will be considered a 'looked after child', and the local authority or the child's parents will retain parental responsibility for them (depending on the legal order in place).
 The kinship foster carer will sign a foster care agreement and will be given delegated authority to make some day-to-day decisions for the child.
 They will work in partnership with the child’s social worker, their supervising social worker, and with other agencies such as school and healthcare, to meet the needs of the child and in accordance with the care plan and the policies and procedures of the fostering service.
 All kinship/ foster carers will need to complete training, and their suitability to continue fostering will be reviewed every year.

 Three Children